 volunteers per day to provide assistance and historical information to

 From all the Perrin memorabilia that was donated from previous Perrin Field reunions, John Elkins decided to create an area to display them.
-The first location of the Perrin AFB museum was a large room located in the Silver Wing building (the former Airmen’s Service Club) by the generosity of Grayson County College and John’s request.
+The first location of the Perrin AFB museum was a large room located in the Silver Wings building (the former Airmen’s Service Club) by the generosity of Grayson County College at John’s request.
 NOTE: The east side of Perrin Field was transferred from the Federal Government to Grayson County College as their “west campus.”
 A second location was in the lobby of the Airport Terminal Building on the airport side of Perrin Field.

 The assignment of a Cessna built T-37 “Tweety-Bird” from Sheppard AFB was made by the Museum of the USAF.
 It was decided to place the static displayed jet trainer inside the museum.
 Upon completion of the expansion, all bills for construction were paid in full.
 This credit goes to the many benefactors who generously gave to continue the perpetuation of Perrin’s legacy.
 Volunteers repeated their “skills” by building the addition.